rmitsch/univie-business-intelligence/exercises/1/readme.md

 ##### TODOS

-* Elaborate on "Problem" section.
+* Elaborate on "Problems" section.
 * No idea what "time precision" is for PCAs.
 * No idea how to fill "PossibleValue".
-* SQLtoMXML - how?
-Move to PSQL necessary?
 * MXML structure unclear - should we compose only AudiTrailEntries or also other entities?

--> WRITE FORUM POST

 ## Tasks